chengxe/lot3d/readme.txt

 These raw codes have invoked function provided by "Machine Vision Toolbox", readers can download from http://www.petercorke.com/Toolbox_software.html.
 We assume readers have installed the toolbox correctly.
+Or copy files in the "external" folder to the "lot3d" folder.

 1. open Matlab (version 2011a) in Windows 7 ultimate.